Information Design for Congested Social Services: Optimal Need-Based Persuasion: Structural Characterization

-with at least one inequality strict.
-Thus, we obtain that the signaling mechanism $\tilde{\pi}$ Pareto-dominates $\pi$ and hence $\pi$ is not Pareto-dominant within the class $\Piob$. \Halmos\endproof

-In concluding this section, we note that preceding result raises the intriguing possibility of the existence of a signaling mechanism that is Pareto-dominant not only within the class $\Piob$ of signaling mechanisms, but also within the broader class $\Pidb$ of admission policies.
-For any such mechanism, it follows that under a practically infeasible setting where the service provider observes the types of users and is allowed to enforce the joining and leaving of users without regard to their incentives, he cannot jointly improve both types' welfare.
-Put differently, the existence of such mechanisms also implies the existence of admission policies where the type-$\low$ users' incentive constraints are satisfied for ``free''.
+In concluding this section, we note that preceding result raises the intriguing possibility of the existence of a signaling mechanism that is Pareto-efficient not only within the class $\Piob$ of signaling mechanisms, but also within the broader class $\Pidb$ of admission policies.
+For any such mechanism, it follows that under a practically infeasible setting where the service provider observes the types of users and is allowed to enforce the joining and leaving of users, he cannot jointly improve both types' welfare.
+Put differently, the existence of such mechanisms also implies the existence of admission policies where the $\low$-type users' incentive constraints are satisfied for ``free''.

-A trivial instance of such a scenario can arise, e.g., in cases where $\lambda_{\high}$ is large enough, and the admission policy always bars type-$\low$ users from joining the queue.
-First, such an admission policy must be Pareto-dominant, as any other policy that lets some type-$\low$ users in would necessarily reduce the welfare of the type-$\high$ users.
-Furthermore, such an admission policy can be implemented as a no-information mechanism, which satisfies obedience constraints as congestion in the queue with just the type-$\high$ users makes joining undesirable for the type-$\low$ users.
-Excluding such trivial scenarios, a natural question is whether there exist signaling mechanisms that do not exclude any types, but are still Pareto-dominant within the class of admission policies $\Pidb$.
+A trivial instance of such a scenario can arise, e.g., in cases where $\lambda_{\high}$ is large enough, and the admission policy always bars $\low$-type users from joining the queue.
+First, such an admission policy must be Pareto-efficient, as any other policy that lets some $\low$-type users in would necessarily reduce the welfare of the $\high$-type users.
+Furthermore, such an admission policy can be implemented as a no-information mechanism, which satisfies obedience constraints as congestion in the queue with just the $\high$-type users makes joining undesirable for the $\low$-type users.
+Excluding such trivial scenarios, a natural question is whether there exist signaling mechanisms that do not exclude any types, but are still Pareto-efficient within the class of admission policies $\Pidb$.
 In Section~\ref{sec:linear-costs}, we present numerical examples where such mechanisms indeed exist (see Figure~\ref{fig:heatmap} and its related discussion).